Fiat cuts 2013 profit forecast on weak Latin America

 "Certainly a disappointment and a sign of how tough things are at the mass end of the market," Barclays analysts said.

 Latin America and Chrysler have become increasingly important to Fiat as its business in Europe struggles with a six-year slump in auto sales in the region.
-Fiat has been hard hit like many rivals in Europe due to its focus on the mid-market, which has lagged both budget and luxury segments.
+Fiat has been hit harder than many rivals in Europe due to its focus on the mid-market, which has lagged both budget and luxury segments.

 But Fiat said on Wednesday trading profit - earnings before interest, tax and one-off items - in Latin America fell to 165 million euros in third quarter from 341 million a year ago, due to lower sales, higher input costs and a weaker Brazilian real.